Spin Fluctuations in the Rare-Earth Doped Bilayer Nickelates: Conclusions

 \section{Conclusions}

-We have identified the spin excitations in the rare-earth doped bilayer nickelates La$_2$NdNi$_2$O$_{7-\delta}$ and La$_2$PrNi$_2$O$_{7-\delta}$.
+In conclusion, we have identified the spin excitations in the rare-earth doped bilayer nickelates La$_2$NdNi$_2$O$_{7-\delta}$ and La$_2$PrNi$_2$O$_{7-\delta}$.
 The flat feature of spin spectrum in La$_3$Ni$_2$O$_{7-\delta}$ keeps in Nd and Pr doped compounds, but it splits into two flat modes around 45 meV.
-By analyzing the spin excitations with an effective Heisenberg model with only the nearest-neighbor exchange couplings, we reveal that the interlayer coupling $J_{\perp}$ is significantly enhanced in Nd and Pr doped samples.
+By analyzing the spin excitations within the adopted nearest-neighbor stripe-type Heisenberg model, our results support an enhancement of the interlayer coupling $J_{\perp}$ in Nd and Pr doped samples, with estimated values in the range of about 69 to 73 meV.
 The stronger spin excitations and larger $J_{\perp}$ in La$_2$NdNi$_2$O$_{7-\delta}$ probably support higher $T_c$ under pressure than the parent compound La$_3$Ni$_2$O$_{7-\delta}$.
 Our results enlighten the mechanism investigations on the magnetically driven high-$T_c$ superconductivity in nickelates.

 {\it This work is supported by the National Key Research and Development Program of China (Grants No.~2023YFA1406100, No.~2022YFA1403800 and No.~2025YFE0202100) and the National Natural Science Foundation of China (Grants No.~12574165, No.~12274444, and No.~12025408).
 DTA thank EPSRC-UK (Grant No. EP/W00562X/1) and the CAS for PIFI fellowship.
 Measurements on MERLIN were supported by the beam time allocation (Express proposals: 2590110 and 2590111) from the Science and Technology Facilities Council.
 Collected data from PANTHER (Proposal 4-04-536) are available at DOI:10.5291/ILL-DATA.4-04-536.}